 Determine and formulate policies and provide overall direction of companies or private and public sector organizations within guidelines set up by a board of directors or similar governing body.
 Plan, direct, or coordinate operational activities at the highest level of management with the help of subordinate executives and staff managers.

-Chief Diversity Officer (CDO), Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Nursing Officer, Chief Operating Officer (COO), Executive Director, Executive Vice President (EVP), Operations Vice President, President, Vice President
+Chief Diversity Officer (CDO), Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Information Officer (CIO), Chief Nursing Officer, Chief Operating Officer (COO), Chief Technical Officer (CTO), Executive Director, Executive Vice President (EVP), Finance Vice President, Operations Vice President, Prison Warden

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, Bachelors degree, is listed after the major.